sangvishtechnologies/gojek-clone/README.md

 <div class="Box-sc-g0xbh4-0 iIZCet"><img alt=“gojekclone.png" src="https://github.com/sangvishtechnologies/gojek-clone/blob/main/images/gojek-clone-app.png" data-hpc="true" class="Box-sc-g0xbh4-0 kzRgrI"></div>

+## Services You Can Offer with the Sangvish Gojek Clone Script

+The Sangvish [Gojek Clone Script](https://sangvish.com/gojek-clone/) is designed to support a wide range of business models.
+You can offer multiple services from a single platform, including:

+* **Rental Service**

+Launch a rental business for cars, bikes, equipment, or properties—all managed seamlessly within the app.

+* **Cab Service**

+Provide taxi booking and ride-hailing services with real-time tracking and driver management.

+* **Parcel Service**

+Enable users to send and receive parcels locally or regionally with secure, trackable delivery options.

+* **On-Demand Service**

+Offer services like plumbing, cleaning, salon at home, laundry, and more—users can book with ease anytime.

+* **Multivendor Service**

+Allow various vendors to list their services or products and manage them independently on your platform.

+* **eCommerce Script**

+Run a full-fledged online shopping experience by integrating eCommerce features for physical and digital products.

+### Key Features of Our Gojek Clone App

+Our Gojek Clone App is packed with powerful features to help you build a scalable, user-friendly, and revenue-generating multi-service platform.

+* **Push Notifications**

+Keep your users engaged and informed with real-time push notifications.
+Instantly notify them about service updates, order status, promotional offers, and more—right on their mobile screens.

+* **Real-Time Tracking**

+Let your users track their orders, rides, or service providers in real time using Google Maps, Waze, or other GPS options.
+It ensures transparency and builds trust with both users and providers.

+* **Multi-Language & RTL Support**

+Expand globally with support for multiple languages and right-to-left (RTL) scripts like Arabic and Hebrew.
+Offer a native experience to users from different regions.

+* **Multiple Payment Options**

+Offer flexibility at checkout with various payment modes—credit/debit cards, digital wallets, UPI, and other local gateways—ensuring smoother transactions and customer satisfaction.

+* **Real-Time Chat & Call**

+Built-in communication tools allow users and service providers to chat or call in real-time.
+This feature helps in resolving queries and coordinating services efficiently.

+* **Login & Registration**

+Simple and secure login/registration via email, mobile number, or social accounts.
+Provide easy onboarding while maintaining platform security.

+* **Geolocation Integration**

+The app’s integrated GPS functionality allows precise location tracking, enhancing the accuracy of deliveries, service requests, and pickups.

+* **Dynamic Module Control**

+Enable or disable any module (cab, delivery, rental, etc.) instantly from the admin panel.
+Customize your super app to align with your business strategy.

+* **Wallet & Loyalty Rewards**

+Encourage repeat business with a built-in digital wallet and loyalty program.
+Users can store money, earn rewards, and redeem them within the app.

+* **Smart Reporting & Analytics**

+Access detailed analytics on earnings, user activity, orders, traffic, and more.
+Make smarter business decisions based on real-time data and trends.

+* **Advanced Promotion Tools**

+Boost user engagement by offering coupon codes, referral discounts, and time-based promotions.
+Manage all your campaigns easily through the backend.

+* **QR Code Generator & Scanner**

+Speed up processes with integrated QR code features.
+Whether it’s user check-in, payment, or vendor access, QR codes simplify and secure the experience.

+* **Thermal Printer Support**

+Compatible with thermal printers, allowing vendors to generate receipts instantly, enhancing the professionalism and efficiency of their service.

+* **User Onboarding Walkthrough**

+Welcome new users with a guided onboarding tour.
+Highlight key features and improve user retention with a smooth, intuitive introduction to your app.

 ### Ready to Launch Your On-demand Empire?
 A [Gojek clone script](https://sangvish.com/gojek-clone/) from Sangvish is the right launchpad for your multi-service business dream.
 It provides a cost-effective, feature-rich solution that gets you up and running quickly.
 With a user-friendly app and a diverse service portfolio, you can capture a significant share of the on-demand market and provide unparalleled convenience to your customers.